awsdocs/amazon-rds-user-guide/doc_source/USER_CopySnapshot.md

 ### AWS CLI<a name="USER_CopySnapshot.CLI"></a>

 You can copy a DB snapshot by using the AWS CLI command [copy\-db\-snapshot](https://docs.aws.amazon.com/cli/latest/reference/rds/copy-db-snapshot.html)\.
 If you are copying the snapshot to a new AWS Region, run the command in the new AWS Region\.

 The following options are used to copy a DB snapshot\.
 Not all options are required for all scenarios\.
 Use the descriptions and the examples that follow to determine which options to use\.
 + `--source-db-snapshot-identifier` – The identifier for the source DB snapshot\.
   + If the source snapshot is in the same AWS Region as the copy, specify a valid DB snapshot identifier\.
 For example, `rds:mysql-instance1-snapshot-20130805`\.
+  + If the source snapshot is in the same AWS Region as the copy, and has been shared with your AWS account, specify a valid DB snapshot ARN\.
+For example, `arn:aws:rds:us-west-2:123456789012:snapshot:mysql-instance1-snapshot-20130805`\.
   + If the source snapshot is in a different AWS Region than the copy, specify a valid DB snapshot ARN\.
 For example, `arn:aws:rds:us-west-2:123456789012:snapshot:mysql-instance1-snapshot-20130805`\.
   + If you are copying from a shared manual DB snapshot, this parameter must be the Amazon Resource Name \(ARN\) of the shared DB snapshot\.
   + If you are copying an encrypted snapshot this parameter must be in the ARN format for the source AWS Region, and must match the `SourceDBSnapshotIdentifier` in the `PreSignedUrl` parameter\.
 + `--target-db-snapshot-identifier` – The identifier for the new copy of the encrypted DB snapshot\.
++ `--copy-option-group` – Copy the option group from a snapshot that has been shared with your AWS account\.
 + `--copy-tags` – Include the copy tags option to copy tags and values from the snapshot to the copy of the snapshot\.
 + `--option-group-name` – The option group to associate with the copy of the snapshot\.

   Specify this option if you are copying a snapshot from one AWS Region to another, and your DB instance uses a non\-default option group\.

   If your source DB instance uses Transparent Data Encryption for Oracle or Microsoft SQL Server, you must specify this option when copying across Regions\.
 For more information, see [Option group considerations](#USER_CopySnapshot.Options)\.
 + `--kms-key-id` – The KMS key identifier for an encrypted DB snapshot\.
 The KMS key identifier is the Amazon Resource Name \(ARN\), key identifier, or key alias for the KMS key\.
   + If you copy an encrypted DB snapshot from your AWS account, you can specify a value for this parameter to encrypt the copy with a new KMS key\.
 If you don't specify a value for this parameter, then the copy of the DB snapshot is encrypted with the same KMS key as the source DB snapshot\.
   + If you copy an encrypted DB snapshot that is shared from another AWS account, then you must specify a value for this parameter\.
   + If you specify this parameter when you copy an unencrypted snapshot, the copy is encrypted\.
   + If you copy an encrypted snapshot to a different AWS Region, then you must specify a KMS key for the destination AWS Region\.
 KMS keys are specific to the AWS Region that they are created in, and you cannot use encryption keys from one AWS Region in another AWS Region\.

 **Example from unencrypted, to the same Region**
 The following code creates a copy of a snapshot, with the new name `mydbsnapshotcopy`, in the same AWS Region as the source snapshot\.
-When the copy is made, all tags on the original snapshot are copied to the snapshot copy\.
+When the copy is made, the DB option group and tags on the original snapshot are copied to the snapshot copy\.
 For Linux, macOS, or Unix:

 ```
 aws rds copy-db-snapshot \
-    --source-db-snapshot-identifier mysql-instance1-snapshot-20130805 \
+    --source-db-snapshot-identifier arn:aws:rds:us-west-2:123456789012:snapshot:mysql-instance1-snapshot-20130805 \
     --target-db-snapshot-identifier mydbsnapshotcopy \
+    --copy-option-group \
     --copy-tags
 ```
 For Windows:

 ```
 aws rds copy-db-snapshot ^
-    --source-db-snapshot-identifier mysql-instance1-snapshot-20130805 ^
+    --source-db-snapshot-identifier arn:aws:rds:us-west-2:123456789012:snapshot:mysql-instance1-snapshot-20130805 ^
     --target-db-snapshot-identifier mydbsnapshotcopy ^
+    --copy-option-group ^
     --copy-tags
 ```